Opinion | Teachers are vital public servants. Time for them to start acting like it.

 Our teachers are needed, too.
 We can’t keep telling ourselves that online learning is almost as good, that there’s no incalculable cost to keeping a generation out of the classroom for a year or even two, that our schools are ingeniously fulfilling their missions under the most trying circumstances.

 They’re not.
-In many cases, they’re leaving parents poor, stressed and ill-equipped — to fill in the educational gaps while also trying to stave off the loneliness and anxiety that stalks their children.
+They’re leaving parents — in many cases poor, stressed and ill-equipped — to fill in the educational gaps while also trying to stave off the loneliness and anxiety that stalks their children.
 The teachers in these schools have been forced to abandon their posts, and the unions are telling them to stay where they are and wait for the all-clear.

 And so this is the message that I hope Biden will have the fortitude to deliver to one of his party’s most steadfast constituencies.
 Simply put: We believe that public school teachers are devoted public servants whose expertise and sacrifice are indispensable to the nation.